top of page

 History:

-• 3 Porcupines, Fennel, Jane, and Mary, arrived at the Phx Zoo Jan.
+• Fennel, Jane, and Mary, arrived at the Phx Zoo Jan.
 2023 from the Rosamond Giffiord Zoo in Syracuse, NY.
 They are sisters from different litters.
 One is 1 year old and two are 8 months old.

 More Information: